aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/_index.md

             const pfxArrayBuffer = await pfxFile.arrayBuffer();
             const pfxBytes = new Uint8Array(pfxArrayBuffer);

-            // dsc is signature collection that contains one or more signatures needed to sign const dsc = new DigitalSignatureCollection();
+            // The dsc is a signature collection that contains one or more signatures needed to sign const dsc = new DigitalSignatureCollection();

             // Cert must contain a private key, constructed from the PFX bytes